 Persons with AFDC overpayments must select and initial at least one of the above repayment options on the CARES generated AFDC Repayment Agreement.
 Failure to complete the repayment agreement may result in additional collection, tax offset, or both.
 A person selecting the recoupment option from W-2 cash payments (items 2 and 3 above) will have tax offset suspended, along with any other collection action, as long as he or she is receiving a W-2 payment.
-However, recoupment from W-2 cash payments can occur only if a participant agrees to have his/her W-2 payment reduced.
+However, recoupment from W-2 cash payment reduced.

 Those selecting monthly installments or payment in full (items 1 and 4 above) must comply with the terms of the agreement.
 Failure to comply with the agreement will result in additional collection action.